Glendening Hall 230

 In order to gain ELAW credit, students must enroll in Core350 (a zero-credit course) during the same semester in which they engage in the experience they are using to satisfy the Experiencing the Liberal Arts in the World requirement.
 For more information, please see the lefthand menu bar.

-For more information about the reflective essay, including examples, and about the petition process for non-standard experiences, please see the lefthand menu bar.
+For more information about how to register — including a link to the registration form, and information about petitioning for non-standard experiences —please see "How do I register?" in the lefthand menu bar.

 (Please consult the current course catalog for additional details.)